 This post is part of a series written from my time in Sri Lanka visiting Dr. Bronner’s Fair Trade coconut oil project, Serendipol, during July 2014.

 It’s almost noon.
-Do you know where your Dr. Bronner’s hand sanitizer is?
+Do you know where your Dr. Bronner’s Organic Hand Sanitizer is?
 Yesterday, mine accompanied me to the top of Sri Lankan landmark Sigiriya, the Lion Rock, atop which sits the ruins of a magnificent palace.